barlock/sassyboots/README.md

-sassyboots
+SassyBoots
 ==========

-Starter project to create a bootstrap theme in SASS
+Starter project to create a bootstrap theme with SASS